Arena Hash

 Arena Hash was a Peruvian rock band formed in Lima in 1984.
 The band originated from the early "Paranoia", a band formed at the Colegio Maria Reina by Pedro Suárez-Vértiz.
-Arena Hash became famous in 1988 with their local hit "Cuando La Cama Me Da Vueltas".
-With a mix of rock, latin rock and indie rock, the band was among the most popular of Peru during the 1980s and 90s, with its most iconic song being, Y Es Que Sucede Así.

-The band was known for revolutionizing Peruvian rock and has become a symbol of pop, new wave and ska rock around Peru and Latin America.
-The Y Es Que Sucede Así - El show created by Arturo Pomar Jr., former drum player of the band, is a show that preserves the music created by the band.
+Arena Hash became famous in 1988 with their local hit "Cuando la cama me da vueltas".
+With a mix of rock, latin and indie rock, the band became the most popular of Peru during the golden age of Peruvian rock in the 1980s and 90s.
+The band was known for revolutionizing Peruvian rock and has become a symbol of pop rock, new wave and ska rock in Peru and Latin America.